 The next rate-setting step is to observe the operation and determine the time which required to perform.
 Next, we will “read” the studies and convert the raw times into averages, for all of the work elements involved, add in non-cyclical elements and allowances for break, lunch and so forth to create a standard rate.

 Rates must be filed and published, and the values given out to departments who used them in their reports and calculations.
 Rate maintenance, to assure that they are continually up to date, will be continually necessary.
 The rates will be applied, and actual output compared to expectations periodically, perhaps daily or weekly.
-The workshop in which these subjects and processes are presented should be attended by those who will be most involved in the rate-setting process.

 Month 3: The Pareto Principle, and Remove Waste